 The loss of your baby is a very difficult time, often filled with grief, confusion and sadness.
 We are here to support you.
-It is also important to care for your breasts at this time.
-This information sheet offers information and practical suggestions on how to care for your breasts.
+This brochure offers information and practical suggestions on how to care for your breasts at this time.

 From about 16 weeks of pregnancy, colostrum (the early or 'first' milk) is produced.
-About three days after the birth of your baby your hormones will cause your breasts to fill with milk and this may cause a range of emotions.
+About three days after the birth of your baby, your hormones will cause your breasts to fill with milk and this may cause a range of emotions.
 It is important to talk about your feelings with those close to you, or professional support is also available.